marcory-hub/hailo_gcp/jupyter-gpu-dataflow-compiler-installation.md

 # C.1.
-Installing Dataflow Compiler with NVIDIA GPU on Google Cloud Platform
+Installing Dataflow Compiler with NVIDIA GPU and Jupyter on Google Cloud Platform

 The compulation of the onnx file (made [here](https://github.com/marcory-hub/hailo/blob/main/colab_yolov8s_create_model.ipynb)) to a hef file that runs on you Raspberry Pi5 AI kit